smallyunet/finder-sight/README.md

 - **Finder Integration**: Reveal the found image directly in macOS Finder with a single click.
 - **Privacy Focused**: All processing happens locally on your machine.
 No images are uploaded to the cloud.

+## Download

+You can download the latest pre-built version of Finder Sight for macOS from the [Releases](https://github.com/smallyunet/finder-sight/releases) page.

+1. Download the `FinderSight-macOS.dmg` file.
+2. Open the DMG and drag Finder Sight to your Applications folder.
+3. **Note**: Since the app is not signed with an Apple Developer certificate, you may need to right-click the app and select "Open" for the first time.

 ## Requirements

 - macOS (Recommended for Finder integration)